AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/QualifiedRoleClassAttributes.md

 RoleRequirementsType.QualifiedRoleClassAttributes Property
 ==========================================================
-AutomationML 2.1 APIRetrieves the [QualifiedAttributes][1] and gets the according original RoleClass Attribute of each qualified Attribute.
+Retrieves the [QualifiedAttributes][1] and gets the according original RoleClass Attribute of each qualified Attribute.
 This method is valid for documents based on CAEX 2.15 only.
 The qualification of attributes is a feature to assign multiple roles to an InternalElement.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)